 Little did I know I’d not only landed in “the writingest state,” but also in a community rich in literary history and full of writers.
 I became a Tryon writer.

 I’d been writing and sharing fanfiction online for a few years, and through those connections, found a publisher for my first book, Drop Dead Gorgeous, an adult vampire romance.
 My new Tryon friends helped me celebrate with a book launch party, signings and readings.

 Once I landed in Phoenix, I got back to writing fiction.
-While I wrote The Vampire of Waller County, my talented artist brother, Corey McNabb, painted a portrait of my main character which would become my book cover.
+When I wrote The Vampire of Waller County and Christmas in Waller County, my talented artist brother, Corey McNabb, painted portraits of my characters which would become my book covers.